junglesta/wherenodoctor/_posts/2016-01-02-about-this-guide-book.md

 ### Original Printed Edition thanks

 This 2015 revision of **Where There Is No Doctor** has been a cooperative effort.
-We thank the many users of the book around the world who have written us over the years with comments and suggestions—these have guided us in updating this information.
+We thank the many users of the book around the world who have written us over the years with comments and suggestions, these have guided us in updating this information.

 **David Werner** is the author of the original Spanish and English versions of the book.
 His vision, caring, and commitment are present on every page.